3000GT

 Your professional tuner at the AWD dyno will also be able to tune the car faster and better.
 AND it will stay dead on unlike the tweaking piggybacks.

-The standalone is the professional way to take care of tuning your bigger injectors and getting the HP you want out of your engine safely and consistently.
+The standalone is the better way to take care of tuning your bigger injectors and getting the HP you want out of your engine safely and consistently.
 It is what I recommend.
-The EMS box and sensors will cost you approximately $2,000-$2300.
+The EMS box and sensors will cost you approximately $2,000-$2300 (AEM brand that is).
+The AEM is the most used brand name for the 3000GT.
+Just about all professional tuners are familiar with the AEM software and setup.

 Fuel Pressure Regulator